 Since open standards often rely on decentralized and cryptographic methods, the impact of a data breach is minimized.
 Even if one service’s credentials are compromised, the attacker cannot use the same credentials to access other services due to the uniqueness of authentication mechanisms.

 Open standards encourage innovation in authentication methods and technologies.
 This fosters healthy competition among vendors to develop more secure, user-friendly, and cost-effective authentication solutions.

 Certain open standards prioritize user privacy by ensuring that sensitive biometric information remains stored locally on the user’s device, reducing the risk of centralized data breaches or unauthorized access to personal data.

 What is FIDO2?

-The FIDO2 protocol combines the FIDO Alliance’s Client to Authenticator Protocol (CTAP) and the W3C’s WebAuthn API and can be integrated into browsers, for example.
+The FIDO2 protocol combines the FIDO Alliance’s Client to Authenticator Protocol (CTAP) and the W3C’s WebAuthn API and can be integrated into browsers.
 CTAP was derived from an earlier work of the FIDO Alliance, the U2F standard.
 CTAP and WebAuthn form an authentication protocol for embedded or external authenticators and trusted peers.
-Between the trusted peer and the authenticator, a Web browser with WebAuthn client can act as an intermediary.
+A Web browser with a WebAuthn client can act as an intermediary between the trusted peer and the authenticator.

 Although FIDO2 is still a young standard, some browsers such as Edge, Chrome, or Firefox, operating systems such as Android or Windows 10, and web services such as Office 365 are already compatible with FIDO2 and support the passwordless login procedure.
 The aim of the procedure is to make logging in more secure and at the same time easier compared to password-based authentication.